aws-samples/karpenter-blueprints/README.md

 You can now proceed to deploy the default Karpenter provisioner, and deploy any blueprint you want to test.

 #### Deploy a Karpenter Default AWSNodeTemplate and Provisioner

+Before you start deploying a blueprint, you need to have a default [awsnodetemplate](https://karpenter.sh/docs/concepts/node-templates/) and a default [provisioner](https://karpenter.sh/docs/concepts/provisioners/) as some blueprints need it.
+Node Templates enable configuration of AWS specific settings.
+The Provisioner sets constraints on the nodes that can be created by Karpenter and the pods that can run on those nodes.
+Each provisioner must reference an AWSNodeTemplate using spec.providerRef.

 If you create a new EKS cluster following the previous steps a Karpenter AWSNodeTemplate "default" and a Karpenter Provisioner "default" are installed automatically.

 For existing cluster one can use the "./cluster/terraform/karpenter-awsnodetemplate-provisioner.tf" file to create this resources.